-Aside from Otto and Bergmann who were no longer with him, according to the briefing, his other subordinates and his captain were being detained and questioned for their personal involvement with the Augen and his state of manipulation.
-The entire incident had been reported by Major General Martin Von Spiel who had been covertly spying on the operation.
+Aside from Otto and Bergmann who were no longer with him, according to the briefing, his other subordinates and his hauptmann were being detained and questioned for their personal involvement with the Augen and his state of manipulation.
+The entire incident had been reported by Generalmajor Martin Von Spiel who had been covertly spying on the operation.

 Him, manipulated.
 His unit, truncated and under question.
 Shameful.
 Unacceptable.

 “If you weren’t briefed on the details that I’ve given the head medical officer, then that information is not meant for your ears,” Werner replied.
-“You’re Corporal Wittenberg, correct?”
+“You’re Gefrieter Wittenberg, correct?”

 The medical officer nodded.
 “Yes… sir.”